 The UAD-1 family includes products for use with PCI/PCI-X, PCIe, and ExpressCard expansion slots.
 Up to four UAD-1 cards can be run concurrently in one system.
+Note: All products in the UAD-1 family are discontinued.

-UAD-1 The UAD-1 uses PCI connectivity.
-It can only be used in PCI or PCI-X slots.
-UAD-1e The UAD-1e uses PCI Express connectivity.
+UAD-1 The UAD-1 was the first UAD product.
+It uses PCI connectivity and can only be used in PCI or PCI-X slots.
+UAD-1e The UAD-1e uses PCI-Express connectivity.
 It can only be used in PCIe slots.
-UAD-1e's are "x1" PCIe cards.
+UAD-1e cards are "x1" PCIe cards.
 UAD-Xpander The UAD-Xpander is a UAD-1e card housed in an external chassis that interfaces to the computer using an ExpressCard expansion slot.
 UAD-Xpander has special instructions for installation, connectivity, and use.
 See Chapter 10, "UAD Express-Card Products" for complete details.
-Note: UAD-Xpander is a discontinued product.

 UAD-Xtenda

 The UAD-Xtenda is an optional ExpressCard-to-PCle adapter card that enables the UAD-Xpander (and UAD-2 SOLO/Laptop) to be used in desktop computers that have PCle expansion slots.
 The UAD/Xtenda system provides a convenient way to switch the same UAD ExpressCard unit between desktop and notebook computers.

-Note: UAD-Xpander is a discontinued product.

-Mackie UAD-1

-The Mackie card is a UAD-1.
+Note: UAD-Xpander and UAD-Xtenda are discontinued products.
+Mackie UAD-1 The Mackie card is a UAD-1.
 Mackie was the worldwide distributor of UAD Powered Plug-Ins for its first two years on the market.
 Universal Audio has been the developer and manufacturer of UAD Powered Plug-Ins hardware and software since its inception.

 The UAD Software

-The UAD Powered Plug-Ins software consists of the UAD installer, the UAD plug-ins, the UAD Meter & Control Panel application, the UAD card drivers, and the user documentation.
+The UAD Powered Plug-Ins software consists of the UAD installer, the UAD plug-ins, the UAD Meter & Control Panel application, the UAD device drivers, and the user documentation.

 Installer

 The UAD Powered Plug-Ins software installer contains all the UAD software components (plug-ins, drivers, and documentation) and copies them to disk during installation.
-There is one UAD software installer for each OS platform (Windows and Macintosh).
-The UAD software installer is identical for all UAD hardware variations.
+There is one UAD software installer for each OS platform (Windows and Mac).
+The UAD software installer supports all variations of UAD hardware devices.
 Powered Plug-Ins

 Powered Plug-ins are the VST, RTAS, and Audio Units plug-in files that are loaded within the host application.
-The plug-ins are where the graphical user interface (GUI) is seen (Figure 16 on page 79) and where the various control parameters can be manipulated to achieve the desired result.
+The plug-ins are where the graphical user interface (GUI) is seen (Figure 18 on page 85) and where the various control parameters can be manipulated to achieve the desired result.
 The UAD software installer always installs the complete suite of all available Powered Plug-Ins.
 All of the installed UAD plug-ins may not be licensed however.
 The included licenses depends on the retail package bundle (see "Bundled Plug-Ins" on page 47).
 Optional Plug-Ins Most UAD plug-ins require optional licenses to run without restrictions.
 Optional plug-in licenses are obtained at my.uaudio.com, the Universal Audio online store.
 Licenses can be purchased separately, or they can be purchased with "vouchers" that are bundled in most retail packages.
 Demo Mode UAD plug-ins that are unlicensed can be run in Demo Mode in a 14-day trial period without any functional restrictions.
 See page 50 for details.
 Vouchers and Licenses Your account at the my.uaudio.com online store is where bundled Powered Plug-In vouchers are redeemed and where additional licenses can be purchased.
 See Chapter 4, "My.uaudio.com" for details.
 Note: When you purchase an optional license, you don't download that individual plug-in.
 Instead, you download a newer authorization, which enables the plug-in file that is already installed.
 UAD Meter & Control Panel